Labor and Employees Rights in UAE | UAE Labor Laws

-Most employees working in the UAE are not familiar with the laws governing that employment and the significant differences that will exist from their home country.
+Most employees working are not familiar with the UAE labour laws governing that employment and the significant differences that will exist from their home country.
 This is particularly evident in the case of termination of an employee.

 All matters relating to employment relations in the private sector are governed by Federal law No 8, 1980.
 When looking to hire someone, the employer has to follow specific procedures including obtaining a residence visa for the employee.